 By now, Relic’s proactive applications with Eternal Scourge are well-known.
 Less obvious is the related pacing.
 Against counterspell decks, for example, save Relic until after casting Scourge; opponents are likely to windmill slam Ceremonious Rejection or Logic Knot when they see the Eldrazi, turning Relic into a free plus on cast.
 Walking Scourge into Liliana of the Veil or Supreme Verdict yields similar results.

-As for grindy opponents with artifact removal, it’s obviously ideal to represent Relic mana when possible.
+As for grindy opponents with artifact removal, it’s ideal to represent Relic mana when possible.
 The primary benefit of doing so is to delay Relic’s removal process.
 Reactive opponents versed in the matchup remove Relic on sight and take the minus in stride; the rest, hungry for “value,” wait on us to tap out for Smasher.
 Instead, Scourge eventually puts them under enough pressure that they’ll be forced to remove Relic at minus anyway just to get their own engines online.

 So the card is almost a guaranteed plus against reactive strategies, and often draws us many cards while disrupting opponents.